Resources

 1033 essential guide

-In this article, we explore the implications for financial consumers, fintech companies, and financial institutions, and how they can prepare for the upcoming regulatory changes.
+In this article, we explore the implications for financial consumers, fintech companies, and financial institutions, and what they now need to do.

 The Consumer Financial Protection Bureau (CFPB) is a government agency created by the Dodd-Frank Act to protect people who use financial products and services, including bank accounts, loans and credit cards.
 The Dodd-Frank Act was passed by the US Congress in 2010 following the 2007-2008 financial crisis to ensure a safer financial system.
 The CFPB’s role is to ensure that banks follow these rules.